Department of Communication and Rhetorical Studies

 - CRS 601: Language, Interaction, & Culture

-- Sierra, S. (forthcoming).
-Millennials Talking Media.
+- Sierra, S. (Oct.
+2021).
+Millennials Talking Media: Creating Intertextual Identities in Everyday Conversation.
 Oxford University Press.

 - Sierra, S. (2019).
 Linguistic and ethnic media stereotypes in everyday talk: Humor and identity construction among friends.
 Journal of Pragmatics.